Archie Waldroop provides advice on the basic skills of archery.

 Regardless of how well-equipped and determined you are, you can never learn archery overnight.
 Having the right gear and passion for learning is a great start, but these are not enough for you to efficiently play the sport.
 You need to practice as often as possible, assess your performance, and improve gradually.

 But if you want to expedite the process of learning archery as you wish to become a pro soon, invest in the services of an experienced coach.
-Hiring one will give structure to your attempts in learning archery as you will be guided on what to during practices and how you can improve based on your current skill set.
+Hiring one will give structure to your attempts in learning archery as you will be guided on what to do during practices and how you can improve based on your current skill set.

 A coach can also share valuable tips about playing the sport and help you practice these tips.
-Along with regular practice and watching videos of professional archers, working with a coach will make it easier and fun for you to learn archery!
+Along with regular practice and watching videos of professional archers, working with a coach will make it easier and more fun for you to learn archery!

 If you have been fascinated with archery for years, you likely saw how professional archers played during competitions.
 As a fan who just started playing the sport, you will probably compare your performance to the performance of your idols and wish that you can perform just like them.